Tips for Writing a Letter of Resignation With Samples

 When Time is Short: Although most employers expect their personnel to provide two weeks’ notice before leaving their jobs, sometimes this simply isn’t feasible.
 Here’s how to resign with little or no notice.

-To Pursue Richer Opportunities: People are often prompted to take the risk of quitting their jobs when they know that better opportunities await.
+To Pursue Better Opportunities: People are often prompted to take the risk of quitting their jobs when they know that better opportunities await.
 Here’s how to explain why you’re leaving, without reflecting negatively upon your current employer.

 For Family Reasons and Medical Reasons: Major life changes like marriage, pregnancy, childbirth, and health issues are common (and understandable) reasons why people feel it necessary to leave their jobs.

-Organizational Restructuring: Changes in one’s workplace aren’t always easy to weather.
+Because of Organizational Restructuring: Changes in one’s workplace aren’t always easy to weather.
 If, after a change in management or organization, you feel like it’s time to move on, these examples will help you to structure a tactful letter of resignation.
 There’s also a sample of a manager’s acceptance of resignation.

 To Resign From Short-Term Positions: Sometimes you know from your first day of work that you won’t be enjoying a long tenure with an employer, either because of the work climate itself or because it’s understood that the job is temporary or seasonal.